 The steam turbine shaft is connected directly to the generator shaft which in the United States turns at 60 revolutions per second (3600 rpm) to produce 60 cycles per second electricity (60 Hz).
+The purpose of the steam turbine is to power te generator which usually requires 100's of thousands of horsepower.
 The generator consists of three windings, spaced 120° apart, in the outer stationary portion of the generator called the stator.
 An electromagnet called an armature spins inside at 3600 rpm, illustrated in Figure 224.4.
 This spinning magnetic flux induces current flow into the stator windings.
 The more power that is demanded by customers, the harder it is to turn the generator shaft.
 This requires larger quantities of steam, thus requiring higher rates of consuming boiler fuel such as coal or natural gas.
 Direct current is supplied to the rotating armature winding to provide a strong enough magnetic flux to supply the customer power demand.
 A commercial power plant generator typically produces 3-phase power with a voltage between output wires of from 15,000 volts to 18,000 volts.
 Transformers outside the power plant change the voltage from the level produced by the generator to the transmission line level required for delivery to distant locations.
-In order to transport electrical power long distances efficiently, transmission line voltages are generally several hundred-thousand volts to minimize current and losses due to voltage drop.
+In order to transport electrical power long distances efficiently, transmission line voltages are generally several hundredthousand volts to minimize current and losses due to voltage drop.
 These bulk power transmission lines usually consist of aluminum wires suspended on tall steel towers.